manthelt/ECE434FinalProject/ReadMe.md

 ### Software

 #### Reading in the values
-Talk about how the values are read in
+- Analog input via /sys/bus/iio
+- Button input via gpio

 #### Creating Sound
-This section talks about how the sound is created
+***This section talks about how the sound is created

 #### Start Up
-Talk about how the software boots up on startup
+***Talk about how the software boots up on startup

 ## Work Breakdown